balunist/mbp_docs2/source/usage/advanced/selection.rst

 |

-    In addition you can select a material from the list of board material types presented by MBP.
+    In addition you can select a material type from the list of board material types presented by MBP on the Lumber tab.
 The following image shows the material type Mahogany selected adding 2 addition parts to the previous selection for a total of
     4 selected parts.
-All selected parts are highlighted in the model.
+All selected parts are highlighted in the 3D model.

 |

     .. image:: /_static/images/SelectMaterial.png